DLR-TS/gdal-xodr/README.md

 # OpenDRIVE Driver for OGR
+This repository focusses on the development of an OpenDRIVE driver for the OGR [Simple Features](http://www.opengeospatial.org/standards/sfa) Library.
 By extending GDAL/OGR with the ability to read [OpenDRIVE](http://www.opendrive.org/) XML files, a broad and well-established toolset of GIS functions will be made available for OpenDRIVE processing.
-This OGR extension is based on the [master's thesis by Ana Orozco](http://elib.dlr.de/103827/) and further described in a scientific paper which has been submitted for the [Driving Simulation Conference 2017 Europe<sup>VR</sup>](http://dsc2017.org/), going to be published in September 2017.

-This repository focusses on the development of an OpenDRIVE driver for the OGR [Simple Features](http://www.opengeospatial.org/standards/sfa) Library (OGR).
-Currently, the still prototypical OpenDRIVE driver is not yet integrated into GDAL but can be built as shared library against GDAL to provide a pluggable extension.
-For the development of our driver the original GDAL repository has been forked for easier integration into GDAL later.
+This OGR extension is based on the work by [Orozco Idrobo (2015)][@OrozcoIdrobo2015] and [Scholz et al. (2017)][@Scholz2017].
+Currently, the still prototypical OpenDRIVE driver is not yet integrated into the official GDAL distribution.
+Steps to built the driver as a shared library against GDAL to provide a pluggable extension are described below.

 ## Current Functionality
 As of OpenDRIVE version 1.4 the specified coordinate reference system, given as PROJ.4 string, is correctly interpreted.
 For now one `MultiLineString` layer is created containing just the road reference line geometries.